You've Got What? Common Cold

-The common cold spread is when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
+The common cold is spread when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
 The droplets in the air may be breathed in by those nearby.
 The common cold is also spread by indirect contact with hands, tissues or other articles soiled by nose and throat discharges.

 It is not abnormal for children to have five or more colds a year.

 It is a myth that people get colds because of a weakened immune system.
-Healthy people with normal immune systems will almost always become infected if the virus enters their noses – however sometimes they may not develop any symptoms.
+Healthy people with normal immune systems will almost always become infected if the virus enters their noses – however, sometimes they may not develop any symptoms.

 Fever is very uncommon, especially in people over 3 years of age.
 Most people will recover within 10 days.